-Location: Lot 2514 Boyup Arthur River Road, Dinninup Description of proposed development: Farm Workers Accommodation The application for development is approved subject to the following conditions.
-Conditions: satisfaction approved 2.
+Location: Lot 2514 Boyup Arthur River Road, Dinninup Description of p roposed development: Farm Workers A Accommodation The application for development is approved subject to the following conditions.
+Conditions: satisfaction approved p 2.
 An on-site 3.
-A roof was satisfaction of the Shire of Boyup Brook, all development shall occur in accordance with the approved plans.
-2. An on-site wastewater system being developed to the satisfaction of the Shire of Boyup Brook.
-4. The Farm enterpris Workers Accommodation is for persons involved in the operation of the agricultural e.
-Date of determ ination: 20 February 2020 Note 1: If the development the subject of this approval is not substantially commenced within a period of 2 years, or another period specified in the approval after the date of determination, the approval will lapse and be of no further effect.
-Note 2: Where an approval has so lapsed, no development must be carried out without the further approval of the local government having first been sought and obtained.
-Note 3: If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
+A roof wa ccupancy of use, unless varied by a condition of approval or a minor amendment to the n of the Shire of Boyup Brook, all development shall occur in accordance with the plans. wastewater system being developed to the satisfaction of the Shire of Boyup Brook. ter storage tank of approximately 92,000 litres is developed to the satisfaction of the byup Brook.
+4. The Farm enterprise Workers Accommodation is for persons involved in the operation of the agricultural .
+Date of determi nation: 20 February 2020 If the development the subject of this approval is not substantially commenced within a period of 2 years, or another period specified in the approval after the date of determination, the approval will lapse and be of no further effect.
+Where an approval has so lapsed, no development must be carried out without the further approval of the local government having first been sought and obtained.
+If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
 An application must be made within 28 days of the determination.
-Signed: Dated: for and on beh alf of the Shire of Boyup Brook.
+Signed: Dated: for and on beha If of the Shire of Boyup Brook.